trinodb/trino/docs/src/main/sphinx/connector/delta-lake.rst

 </sql/set-session>` ``extended_statistics_enabled`` set to ``false``.

 If a table is changed with many delete and update operation, calling ``ANALYZE`` does not result in accurate statistics.
-To correct the statistics you have to drop the extended stats and analyze table again.
+To correct the statistics, you have to drop the extended stats and analyze table again.

 Use the ``system.drop_extended_stats`` procedure in the catalog to drop the